cedar-policy/cedar-docs/docs/collections/_policies/syntax-datatypes.md

 As of now Cedar supports two extension types: [decimal](#datatype-decimal) and [ipaddr](#datatype-ipaddr).

+While Cedar policies can _evaluate_ extension constructor functions and operations applied to _any_ expression, the policy validator will only _validate_ extension constructor and operation calls whose arguments are valid (for the extension type) _string literals_.
+We say more below.

 ### decimal {#datatype-decimal}

 A value with both a whole number part and a decimal part of no more than four digits.